 Since then, he has created a series titled “Alexander’s World,” based on modern life in his beloved adopted country, the United States.
 The exciting cityscapes of life in New York, New Orleans, Miami, Las Vegas, Los Angeles, San Francisco and Chicago have become very popular as are his heart-rending tributes to American landmarks and icons such as the Grand Canyon, Yosemite Park, The Statue of Liberty and Times Square.
 Each painting can take up to three months to complete, becoming a part of his “Collectible Memories” – the way Chen gives back to his “adopted land” of America.

 Going further than being memories, Chen wants his paintings to document the world we live in today, attempting to show a hand-made rendition of our lives for the future.
 When Chen paints, he uses a “hyperrealist” style, documenting every person, window, stoplight, and advertisement he sees in front of him.
 As preparation for his work, Chen will take hundreds of photos.
 He recalls that, in his studio, he has more than ten hard drives to back up his photography.
 Inspired by the artists of the Song Dynasty and the way they could capture 1,000 people in each painting, Chen can take up to three months to unearth so much detail in each of his works.
-In fact, his paintings are so detailed that he’s only completed 400 paintings in 20 years – a miniscule number in comparison to many of his contemporaries.
+In fact, his paintings are so detailed that he’s only completed around 600 original acrylic or oil paintings in his time as an artist – a miniscule number in comparison to many of his contemporaries.

-Alexander has traveled to Europe, the Mideast, and Southeast Asia in search of new locations to add to his inspired collection of artwork.
+Alexander has traveled to over 50 countries researching material for his paintings, including Europe, the Mideast, and Southeast Asia in search of new locations to add to his inspired collection of artwork.
 He has captured scenes from daily life in England, France, Italy, Greece, Turkey, Egypt, Germany, China, and Thailand.
 In his paintings, Alexander portrays an exotic yet playful side of life in every location he visits.

 When asked if he has a favorite location to paint, Chen describes a mixture of love for his hometown in China and his new home of San Francisco.
 He also enjoys travelling to Mykonos and the Greek islands, examining the classical buildings and beautiful coastlines.